The Love Train: Promotion

 Several music videos were released to promote The Love Train, one per day during a week.
 On February 10, 2019, a music video for "I'm Down" was uploaded to Trainor's YouTube account.
 One day later, the music video for "Foolish" was released.
 It was edited by her brother Ryan Trainor and features footage from Meghan and Sabara's wedding reception.
 On February 12, the music video for "After You", directed by Charm La'Donna, was released.
 It features dancers Kaycee Rice and Sean Lew.
 On the following day, the music video for "Good Mornin'" was released.
 It was directed by Baxter Stapleton and also featured two dancers.
 On February 14, the music video for "Marry Me" was released.
 Created by Toon53 Productions, it also featured Trainor's wedding footage.
 One day later, the music video for "All the Ways" was released.
 Directed by Brian Petchers, it stars Bailee Madison.
 The Love Train was also promoted through a press release, which drew controversy because of its "graphic nature and bizarre phrasing", with sexually ambiguous terms such as "wet", "junk" and "bangin'" being used.

-"All the Ways", which was initially released as a promotional single for Treat Myself on June 20, 2018, was serviced to hot adult contemporary radio as the lead single from the EP on February 11, 2019.
-Described as "fun" and "danceable" by Billboard, the song was used in a 2018 Target marketing campaign.
+"All the Ways", which was initially released as a promotional single for Treat Myself on June 20, 2018, was serviced to hot adult contemporary radio as the lead single from the EP on February 11, 2019, after Epic announced the album was delayed.
+Described as "fun" and "danceable" by Billboard, the song was originally used in a 2018 Target marketing campaign.
 It peaked at number 16 on the US Adult Top 40 chart.